Imaging Facility

 Overview

-10 advanced light microscopes are available at the Imaging Facility, as well as accessory equipment and image processing tools.
-The instruments permit image acquisition at the scales ranging from “super-resolution” (<100 nanometers) to whole organ (few millimeters).
+9 advanced light microscopes and an optical tweezers instrument are available at the Imaging Facility, as well as accessory equipment and image processing tools.
+The microscopes permit to image live and fixed samples at the scales ranging from “super-resolution” (<100 nanometers) to whole-organ (few millimeters) Optical tweezers combined with confocal microscope (C-Trap) enables to manipulate non-invasively with microscopic objects, such as individual macromolecules and their associates, and to measure mechanical forces at single molecule scale, while observing the objects in real time by the microscope.

 We support over 80 active users from MPI-IE in image acquisition and analysis.
 Besides routine individual training sessions on the usage of microscopes and image analysis programs, the Imaging Facility spreads knowledge on microscopy techniques and relevant applications at the seminars, courses and other events, for instance, providing theoretical and practical training in light microscopy for PhD students within the IMPRS program of the Max Planck Society.
 We organize demonstrations and trials of novel microscopy software and hardware at the MPI-IE.

 The Imaging Facility interacts extensively with other microscopy communities throughout Germany and Europe.
-It is a member of the German Society for Bioimaging and Image Analysis, Max Planck BioImaging Core Units Network and Microscopy and Image Analysis Platform (MIAP), the regional tri-national network for scientific infrastructure of imaging-based life science sites).
-Participation in these networks gives MPI-IE members access to a wide arsenal of cutting technologies which are not available in-house, Furthermore, these networks facilitate exchange of expertise between core facilities and scientists who develop methods for microscopy and image analysis, and provide access to training and workshops by leading experts in these areas.
+It is a member of the German Society for Bioimaging and Image Analysis, Max Planck BioImaging Core Units Network and Microscopy and Image Analysis Platform (MIAP).
+Participation in these networks gives MPI-IE members access to a wide arsenal of cutting technologies which are not available in-house, and facilitates access to training and workshops by leading experts in these areas.
+Furthermore, the Imaging Facility participates in the global QUAREP consortium, which aims to deliver a comprehensive collection of community-endorsed guidelines, standardized protocols, and other resources aimed at enhancing quality control, quality assurance, and the calibration of bioimaging instruments and methodologies.